Analysis Engine

 - Downloads the full thread (post body + all comments up to your plan’s depth limit)

-- Stores the results in your Deck’s Pain Map
+- Stores the results in your Deck’s Pain Map so you can filter, sort, and compare them

 - Multiple threads mentioning “pricing” as a trigger get combined into one pattern